Actifio/ActPowerCLI/README.md

 Connect-Act 10.61.5.114 -actuser admin -passwordfile "c:\temp\password.key" -ignorecerts
 ```

-Note you can use **-quiet** to supress messages.
+Note you can use **-quiet** to hide these messages.
 This is handy when scripting.

 ###  Find out the current version of ActPowerCLI: